Disclaimer: This challenge ended up lasting 31 days, the full month of July.

 July 8th, 1:03 p.m.

-I got some great steps in yesterday, almost all before 9:00 a.m.
-On the night of the 6th, I drove up to Kite Lake Trailhead (outside of Alma, Colorado) parked my van, and slept.
+I got some great steps in yesterday, and almost all of them happened before 9:00 a.m.
+On the night of the 6th, I drove up to Kite Lake Trailhead (outside of Alma, Colorado) parked my campervan, and slept.

-I awoke at 3:30 a.m., ate a cold piece of pizza, fed my dog, Bubba, and gathered my gear.
+I awoke at 3:30 in the morning, ate a cold piece of pizza, fed my dog, and gathered my gear.
 I groggily poured myself out of my van and was met with a quiet moonlight.
-I found my two friends, Matt and Antonio, were waiting for me by the trailhead.
+My friends, Matt and Antonio, were waiting for me by the trailhead.
 We yawned and stretched together and began our hike.

 Now, these were real steps that we were taking.
 We huffed and puffed to the top of three different mountains over 14,000 feet in elevation: Mt.
 Bross, Mt.
 Lincoln, and Mt.
 Cameron.
 My friends completed a fourth, Mt.
-Democrat, but I ducked out because Bubba’s paws were beginning to tear.
+Democrat, but I ducked out because Bubba’s paws were starting to get tender.